-Our working board is composed of four adults who believe children’s books are a powerful way to convey meaningful ideas.
-We believe they can touch the hearts and minds of children and families and inspire important conversations about things that matter.
+For Kids By Kids is a new initiative staffed by experienced professionals in the fields of creative writing, textile and visual arts, and book design.
+We believe children’s books are a powerful way to convey meaningful ideas, can touch the hearts and minds of children and families, and inspire important conversations about things that matter.
 Working in collaboration with children and families of diverse populations, we create picture books that reflect, support and voice the ideals of our non-profit partnering organizations.
 We make a place for their voices to be expressed through high-quality educational programming.

 - Tell Me a Patch, a book revealing the raucous nature of a library and a timid little pillow who is comforted by a storytelling chair.
 The writers and illustrators were patrons of all ages of the Hemphill Library in Greensboro, NC.
 Project supported by the Greensboro Public Library in 2006.

 - What Can A Small Bird Be?, a story involving a small bird and his discovery of eight character traits.
 This book was the result of a partnership between the North Carolina Department of Instruction and North Carolina Museum of Art.
 It was written by eight teams of teenagers across the state in 2011.